DeviceLink

 Process

-Most manufacturers and systems integrators (SIs) lose track of changes made to control programs once a machine is deployed to the factory floor.
-Engineers are preoccupied with machine maintenance and just don’t have time to minimize code vulnerabilities.
+We came to realize that most Providers and Enforcers — which commonly imply controls engineers and systems integrators — lose track of changes made to programs once a machine is deployed to the factory floor.
+Engineers are preoccupied with hardware and machine maintenance and just don’t have time to maintain software or minimize code vulnerabilities.

-DeviceLink needed to solve this problem by providing a solution that could automatically back up control programs to a centralized location while also providing up-to-date visibility, change traceability, and code security.
+DeviceLink needed to help solve this problem by providing a software solution that could automatically back up control programs to a centralized location while also providing up-to-date visibility, change traceability, and code security.
+Even more, it needed to make it easy for Enforcers and Providers to set standards, and for Consumers to practice good quality control.
 And most importantly, the product had to be simple to configure and use so that engineers could focus less on learning new software and more on understanding what code changed and why.

 Establishing a Product Architecture

-After internal discussions and external reviews with active Source Control users, we developed a setup experience that could work for DeviceLink.
-Customers would need to first create a site – a factory or larger area within a plant floor – and then configure the following assets under that site:
+After these external conversations with active Source Control users, as well as numerous internal white-boarding sessions, we developed a setup experience that could work for DeviceLink.
+Providers or Enforcers would need to first create a site — a factory or larger area within a plant floor — and then configure the following assets under that site:

 With this scheme, organizations could have multiple sites without needing to pay for several instances of DeviceLink.
 This was an important product requirement for some of our larger enterprise customers who had several dozens of sites to manage.